vibeus/vibe-website/content/demo/video-demo.md

           exact_length: 0:40
         tab_panel:
           video_overview:
-            content: Vibe was built on an Android operating system, which allows you the option to integrate with a growing list of 3rd party applications.
+            content: Vibe was built on the Android operating system, which gives you the option to use a growing list of 3rd party applications that integrate directly with the board.
           resources:
             faqs:
               - title: Which apps are available?